ursooperduper/ursooperduper-site-old/about.md

 This approach extended to academics as well.
 I always chose the most difficult projects and read the books people told me to avoid.

 This has been true of my career as well.
 I've held many roles in tech, from web design and development to engineering management, user experience design, and product management.
 I'm always learning something new and that motivates and drives me.

+I'm a great product manager.
+I love working at the intersection of UX, tech, and business.
+I thrive on data, roadmaps, and understanding users.

 Outside of tech, I'm an avid illustrator/character designer.
 In 2014, I started a project called, "Don't think, draw", where I drew a character design each day and shared it on Instagram and later, Dribbble.
 With a lot of positive feedback on my drawings, I decided to experiment with creating molds and learned how to cast my own resin toys.
 I also enjoy experimenting with generative art with Processing, to create and manipulate artwork.